-PrEP is currently gaining popularity as effective HIV prevention measure.
+PrEP is gaining popularity as an effective HIV prevention measure.
 Its broader introduction will require significant promotion and patient literacy work, as many people in key populations consider PrEP unacceptable, unnecessary or unfeasible.
-Concerns may relate to feasibility in many settings, significant barriers to ART for PLHIV in the general population who are eligible, stigma that discourages PWID from using services and the far more urgent challenges facing PWID in many countries: poverty, homelessness, hunger, illness and criminalization.
-PWID may understand PrEP as a way to put the responsibility on drug users (with all of the implications they have to face in terms of toxicity, side effects, daily medicines) rather than a collective, societal effort to promote harm reduction.
+Concerns relate to feasibility, barriers to ART for PLHIV in the eligible population, stigma around PWID from using services and the far more urgent challenges facing PWID: poverty, homelessness, hunger, illness and criminalization.
+PWID may understand PrEP as a way to put the responsibility on drug users (with all of the implications they have to face in terms of toxicity, side effects, and daily medicines) rather than a collective, societal effort to promote harm reduction.
 There are significant concerns regarding potential human rights threats and risks that may be associated with large scale introduction of PrEP in countries where drug use is criminalised.
-Specific risks that may be associated with the scale-up of PrtEP relate to disclosure of patient data (including substance use) to law enforcement, introduction of regulations requiring compulsory attendance of healthcare facilities and other human rights infringements.
+Specific risks associated with the scale-up of PrtEP relate to disclosure of patient data (including substance use) to law enforcement, introduction of regulations requiring compulsory attendance of healthcare facilities and other human rights infringements.
 Clients are also concerned about the side effects, potential toxicity, costs associated with PrEP, and the general lack of information regarding positive and negative aspects of this prevention method in order to decide whether the public health benefit of PrEP is complemented by sufficient benefits to the individual taking it.

-In contexts where PWID are reluctant to access health services in general it may not be possible to promote and rollout PrEP without involvement of community-based and non-governmental organisations.
-There are other challenges that may restrict access to PrEP and can be effectively monitored by the communities such as general barriers to ART and significant shortfalls in ART coverage of eligible populations, adherence challenges for people with chaotic lifestyle, risk of additional stigmatisation that would increase the burden of already highly stigmatised and marginalised communities, as well as limited satisfaction to more basic humanitarian needs such as shelter, food, and basic health care.
+In contexts where PWID are reluctant to access health services, it may not be possible to promote and rollout PrEP without the involvement of community-based and non-governmental organisations.
+Other challenges may restrict access to PrEP and can be effectively monitored by the communities such as general barriers to ART and significant shortfalls in ART coverage of eligible populations, adherence challenges for people with chaotic lifestyle, risk of additional stigmatisation that would increase the burden of already highly stigmatised and marginalised communities, as well as limited satisfaction to more basic humanitarian needs such as shelter, food, and basic health care.
 Generally, in contexts where marginalised communities have more general humanitarian challenges such as shelter, food and access to healthcare access to PrEP or any other services that do not present immediately observed benefit is likely to be deprioritised.
 In such contexts addressing the general humanitarian needs is a necessary prerequisite to ensuring access to and demand for PrEP and other healthcare services.

 Post exposure prophylaxis (PEP) is another important service that should be available to PWUD when they need it.
 Many PWUD are not aware of it or can’t access it.
 More advocacy is required to inform the community about this intervention, to develop policies that focus on the importance of PEP for PWID and to work with law enforcement where PWID risk prosecution when seeking health services at public facilities.